lexkastro/easysquid/README.md

 ## Limitations

 Easysquid is in a very fresh version and was tested only in RedHat 6, RedHat 7 and Debian 7.
-We pretend to homolog more systems.
+We intend to homolog more operating systems.
 We accept contributions.